-We are lucky to be in Nashville and we encourage you to consider the Vanderbilt program for your residency in obstetrics and gynecology.
-We are committed to the application of evidence-based medicine in the day-to-day practice of our specialty and to preparing our graduates to be life long learners and leaders.
-Please don’t hesitate to contact me if you have questions!
+Here in the Department of Obstetrics and Gynecology at Vanderbilt University Medical Center we are committed to the application of evidence-based medicine in the day-to-day practice of our specialty, and to preparing our graduates to be life long learners and leaders.
+Thank you for coming to our website to learn more about us!